Andrea/andrea.github.io/_posts/2016-02-14-Database-programming-ii.markdown

 - programming
 - Algol
 ---
-I mentioned in [a post](http://www.roundcrisis.com/2016/02/13/Database-programming/) yesterday that I was looking for at a minimum:
+I mentioned in [a post](http://www.roundcrisis.com/2016/02/13/Database-programming/) yesterday that I was looking for at a programming languages database with these as the minimum info:

 - Programming language name
 - When it first appeared (anywhere outside of someone's mind)